-The reason behind the guidelines that recommended lower HbA1c targets (<7% or <6.5%) is that more intensive blood sugar control would reduce microvascular complications such as retinopathy and nephropathy over many years of treatment with medications.
+The reason behind the guidelines that recommended lower HbA1c targets (<7% or <6.5%) is that more intensive blood sugar control would reduce risks for cardiovascular, cerebrovascular, neurologic, ophthalmologic, and renal complications.

 However, the evidence for reduction is inconsistent, and reductions were seen only in surrogate microvascular measures such as the presence of excess proteins in the urine.

 Clinical trials show that achieving an HbA1c between 7% and 8% will best balance long-term benefits with harms such as low blood sugar, other medication-related adverse effects, medication burden, and costs.

 The ACCORD trial, which targeted an HbA1c <6.5% and achieved the lowest target HbA1c level of the included studies (6.4%), was discontinued early because of increased overall death, cardiovascular mortality, and severe low blood sugar events.

 The VADT study in 2009 found that intensive glucose (blood sugar) control in older men with longstanding type 2 diabetes did not significantly reduce their risk of major cardiovascular (CV) events, including heart attack, stroke, and death from CV causes, compared with standard blood sugar control.